Efficient Audio-Visual Speech Separation with Discrete Lip Semantics and Multi-Scale Global-Local Attention¶

 Key Designs¶

-| Loss | Role |
+| Loss | Function |

 |---|---|

-| \(\mathcal{L}_{\text{recon}}\) | Reconstruction loss; drives the reconstruction path to capture speaker visual cues |
+| \(\mathcal{L}_{\text{recon}}\) | Reconstruction loss, driving the reconstruction path to capture speaker visual cues. |

-| \(\mathcal{L}_{\text{distill}}\) | AV-HuBERT teacher distillation; guides the semantic path to extract audio-aligned features |
+| \(\mathcal{L}_{\text{distill}}\) | AV-HuBERT teacher distillation, guiding the semantic path to extract audio-aligned features. |

-| \(\mathcal{L}_{\text{commit}}\) | VQ commitment loss; constrains consistency between encoder outputs and the codebook |
+| \(\mathcal{L}_{\text{commit}}\) | VQ commitment loss, constraining encoder output consistency with the codebook. |

 Loss & Training¶

-- Separator optimization objective: SI-SNR
+- Separator Optimization Goal: SI-SNR

-- L2 gradient clipping threshold of 5, batch size=48, 8× RTX 5090 GPUs
+- L2 gradient clipping threshold 5, batch=48, 8× RTX 5090 GPUs.

-- DP-LipCoder parameters are frozen; only the separation network is trained
+- DP-LipCoder parameters are frozen; only the separation network is trained.

 Key Experimental Results¶